fractools/fractoolsnode/README.md

 npm run start
 ```

-> Fractools Fileserver will be installed by default.
-> More about that module here on [@fractools/fileserver](https://github.com/fractools/fileserver)

 If you want to protect the Node for Crashes, which decrease your runtime, use `Forever` to keep this running with a process id (pid) on your OS.

 ```shell